x5e/gink/docs/muid.md

 though they may assume that the medallion as an integer can be exactly represented in an IEEE Double.

-A muid with a zero medallion ('00000000000000') may be used to designate pure timestamp and will should never be used as an object identifier
+A muid with a zero medallion (`00000000000000`) may be used to designate pure timestamp and will never be used as an object identifier
-(and if the medallion is 0 the offset should be 0 as well).
+(and if the medallion is 0 the offset must be 0 as well).

 # Offset
-Only four hex digits remain for the offset, effectively bounding transactions to have no more 65536 distinct objects a piece.
+Only five hex digits remain for the offset, effectively bounding transactions to have no more 1,048,576 distinct objects.
 Additionally, the offset "0" should be used to designate refer to the transaction itself, when used with a non-zero medallion.

-For example, one offset could be the number 11 which has the hex digits "000B".
+For example, one offset could be the number 11 which has the hex digits "0000B".

-# Combined Cononical Representation
+# Combined String Representation
-Concatenating all of the upper case hex digits in the order: timestamp, medallion, offset together produces the cononical representation.
+Concatenating all of the upper case hex digits in the order: timestamp, medallion, offset together produces the cononical string representation.
-Though adding dashes or underscores between components would have made the representation marginally easier to read
+If the offset is 0 it may be omitted, and if both the offset and medallion are 0 they may both be omitted.

-(e.g., wrong: "05D5EAC793E61F-16200C18D39B46-000B"),
+For example, combining the values from the prior explinations would give a muid who's string representation is `05D5EAC793E61F-1F8CB77AE1EAA-0000B`.

-the dashes introduce problems for systems that parse hex digits.
+Replacing the offset with 0 (representing the containing transaction) would give the muid `05D5EAC793E61F-1F8CB77AE1EAA-00000` that could also be written `05D5EAC793E61F-1F8CB77AE1EAA`.

-So the correct muid combining the examples from above should be "05D5EAC793E61F16200C18D39B46000B".
+Replacing both the offset and transaction numbers with 0 would result in a muid who's representation would be `05D5EAC793E61F-0000000000000-00000` or `05D5EAC793E61F-0000000000000` or `05D5EAC793E61F`.